How to help a hoarder clean

 Creating a Strategy

 - Assess the situation.
 Take a look at the overall clutter in the home and prioritize the work that needs to be done.
-It can be helpful to start in a small places like closets and bathrooms.
-When one small space is cleaned out quickly, it can motivate you to move on to bigger tasks.
+It can be helpful to start in small places like closets and bathrooms.
+When one small space is cleaned out quickly, it can motivate you (and the resident) to move on to bigger, more difficult tasks.

-- Sanitize the worst areas first.
-Some hoarders seriously neglect sanitation in the bathroom and kitchen, which can lead to health hazards.
+- Sanitize.
+Some folks with hoarding disorders neglect sanitation in the bathroom and kitchen, which can lead to serious health hazards.
 These areas should be cleaned out and sanitized first, especially if there are areas with pet or human feces.
 While this is often a disgusting task, it can go rather quickly because you shouldn’t have to sift through items worth keeping.
-Most of what is in a bathroom, like half-empty shampoo bottles and expired toiletries can be trashed without consideration.
-The cleanup crew should bring plastic bags, mops, rubber gloves and disposable cleaning items like sponges and wipes to deal with the cleanup.
+The cleanup crew should bring plastic bags, mops, face masks, rubber gloves and disposable cleaning items like sponges and wipes to deal with the cleanup.

-- Get a drop box from a waste disposal company to help deal with major junk items.
-These large waste containers can be rented by the day at reasonable rates, depending on the time frame and size of the container.
+- Get a drop box from a waste disposal company.
+When it comes to getting rid of larger items, waste containers can be rented by the day at reasonable rates, depending on the time frame and size of the container.
 Many companies will pick up the full container and dispose of the waste once the job is done.

 - Once the home has been cleared of waste items and sanitized, sort through the other items.
-Make three piles for clothing and other items, and sort them into piles of what can be reused once cleaned, what should be given to charity, and what can be sold.
+Make three piles for clothing and other items, and sort them into piles of what can be used, what can be donated, and what can be sold.

 Creating a clean environment for a hoarder is a healing and healthy act.
-It’s a great gift to give a person who needs help.
-It can also be very rewarding for you as a property manager when the home has become rentable again.
+It’s a great way to help a person you care about, and it can also be very rewarding for you as a property manager when the unit is rentable again.